smanowar/PyBer_Analysis/README.md

 # PyBer Analysis

-## Overview of Pyber Analyss
+## Overview of Pyber Analysis

 ### Purpose

-The purpose of this analysis is to use Pandas to analyze ride-sharing data collected for January 2019 to May 2019 in Urban, Suburban, and Rural cities .
+The purpose of this analysis is to analyze ride-sharing data collected for January 2019 to May 2019 in Urban, Suburban, and Rural cities .

-Using the data sets city_data.csv, and ride_data.csv we will determine:
+Using Pandas and the data sets city_data.csv, and ride_data.csv we will determine:

 - the total rides, drivers, and fares for Urban, Suburban, and Rural cities,
 - the average fare per ride in Urban, Suburban, and Rural cities,